Drummond's Woodsorrel

 Maintenance

 Blooms on and off throughout the growing season.
 Tolerates sun, but needs to be shaded from the afternoon sun.
 Forms small colonies.
 Makes a fine addition to a short grass wildflower mix or edge of woods.
 Can be grown in containers.
-Propagation: division, offsets, bulbs.
+Native habitat: open grassy areas, open woodlands, and brush-lands of either calcareous or sandy soils, coniferous forests.

 Blooms March-November.
 Grows from a bulb.
 Produces 3 clover-like leaflets which grow on stalks from the base of the plant.
 The lavender-pink to purple flowers grow in clusters from leafless stems and only bloom 1 to 2 at a time.
 They have a shallow funnel shape, ending in 5 petals.
 The fruit is a capsule.